Guy-92/Windows-10-KVM-in-Fedora-37/[GUIDE] Fix "This driver is not compatible with this version of Windows" error when installing NVIDIA drivers.md

 </device>
 ```

-4) Make sure the devices listed matches the address domains in your XML.
+4) Make sure the address domains listed matches the address domains in your XML.

 Other things to do is adding the device and vendor ids, and adding a fake battery if needed.
 How to do them is mentioned in [firelightning13](https://gist.github.com/firelightning13)'s guide [here](https://gist.github.com/firelightning13/e530aec3e3a4e15885a10f6c4b7ae021).